timplifier/obsidian-notes/android/interviewQuestions/src/main/kotlin/corp/tbm/timplifier/development/interviewQuestions/threading/kotlinx-coroutines/Coroutine/CoroutineContext/CoroutineContext.md

 CoroutineContext2 ..|> CoroutineSum
 ```

-Dispatchers are gonna be combined, values that have same [[Key]], gonna be taken from right.
+Dispatchers are gonna be merged, values that have same [[Key]], gonna be taken from right.
 It is useful when you want to combine multiple [[Job]] instances